Ashbourne Affirm Ceremony .

 Planning a high profile event?

-As a photographer specialising in event photography in Edmonton and area, I can help with professional photography for your event!
+As a photographer specializing in event photography in Edmonton and area, I can help with professional photography for your event!
 I have shot over a hundred events for individuals, groups, and businesses – including non-profit organizations and special interest groups and I am confident handling myself with celebrities, politicians, videographers, and members of the press in ensuring that you receive excellent photos – all events now come with complimentary 48 hour turnaround.